kstoeckl/ASX_Machine_Learning/README.rst

 	then be subsequently converted into portfolios, whose relative performances can be measured.

-	The data science platform for Python Anaconda was used, drawing largely on Pandas and Numpy.
+	The data science platform for Python, Anaconda was used, drawing largely on Pandas and Numpy.
 Currently only a Kth Nearest Neighbour Regression Learner has been used, however I fully intended to explore other machine learning algorithms and more general